Bacterial Vaginosis

 Tests options

-High vaginal swabs are of limited value in diagnosing BV as organisms such as gardnerella can be present in 30-40% asymptomatic women.
+High vaginal swabs are of limited value in diagnosing BV as organisms such as gardnerella can be present in 30-40% asymptomatic people.
 A culture reported as normal does not exclude clinical BV.
-Microscopy and vaginal pH are far more useful and women reporting recurrent symptoms are better to have a microscopy slide taken.
+Microscopy and vaginal pH are far more useful.

 General advice